 PODCAST: The White House weighs in on jobs and a look at Super Bowl ad flops

 A pedestrian walks by a 'now hiring' sign that is posted in the window of a Chase bank branch on January 4, 2013 in San Rafael, California.
-According to a Labor Department jobs report, employers added 157,000 jobs in January, but the unemployment rate rose to 7.9 percent.
+According to a Labor Department jobs report, employers added 203,000 jobs to payrolls in November 2013.

 The White House weighs in on the latest jobs numbers.
 And a look at the greatest flops of Super Bowl ads.